kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: In simplewallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
 How can I fix it?

   A: This is caused by some broken Windows crypto keys.
 In the address bar in Windows Explorer, type `%AppData%/Microsoft/Crypto/RSA/`.

   There should be a folder in there, with a long name, like `S-1-5-21-1416222650-108526586-4052533318-1000`.

   Go into this folder and delete the files in there.
-Then reboot.
+Then reboot, and try again.

 ## GUI Wallet(s)<a name="gui-wallets"></a>